Written by Shannon,

 This is your guide to some of the most commonly prescribed antidepressant medications for anxiety, and what you should know about them.

-Selective serotonin reuptake inhibitors are one of the most commonly prescribed forms of antidepressants when it comes to treating anxiety because they are well-studied and widely recognized as an effective part of an evidence-based approach to treatment.
+Selective serotonin reuptake inhibitors (SSRIs) are one of the most commonly prescribed forms of antidepressants when it comes to treating some types of anxiety because they are well studied and widely recognized as an effective part of an evidence-based approach to treatment.

 Compared to benzodiazepines, SSRIs have a much smaller risk of abuse and dependency, making them a safer and often more effective option when treating anxiety.
 SSRIs can take 4-6 weeks to start relieving your symptoms, so it is important to keep taking them even if you don’t feel immediate symptom relief.